Tantanok221/.claude/commands/create-issue.md

    - Include the full file path where it will be saved
    - **Include steering document consultation summary**
    - Do not include any explanations or notes outside of these tags in your final output
-   - **[--lite Mode Adjustment]**: In `--lite` mode, skip the explicit user confirmation step for the plan.
-Instead, generate the issue document immediately after the brief plan presentation and confirm its creation.
-The AI will assume approval for a quick generation.

 ## Important Notes